As part of their NCS programme, young people must complete a Social Action Project and give back to their local communities.

 The Community Trust are running the NCS programme this July and August, and as part of this participants aged between 15-17 will complete a Social Action Project where they give back to their local communities by supporting various charitable schemes and organisations.

-Teams of 15 young people will work in their local communities as part of NCS and they are looking for charities, organisations and community projects across Wigan and West Lancashire who need support with projects, such as community clean-ups, painting and decorating tasks and basic gardening to name just a few activities.
+Teams of 15 young people will work in their local communities as part of NCS and they are looking for charities, organisations and community projects across Wigan and West Lancashire who need support with different projects.

 The Social Action Project forms part of their four-week NCS journey and allows them to give something back to their communities before graduating from the programme at a special ceremony at the DW Stadium to highlight their commitment and achievements to the project.